comatory/www/content/log/2024-02-27_understanding_relay_data_ids.md

 }
 ```

-Perhaps your Relay code is querying this data somewhere and you are obtaining some fields using a fragment:
+Perhaps your Relay code is querying this data somewhere, and you are obtaining some fields using a fragment.

 ```tsx
 // user-panel.tsx